 ⇒ Related Read: Why I Want My Kids To Get Dirty

 I saw photos of their children running around in big fields, chasing after rabbits and ducks as they learn to observe nature and walking through the forest learning about wilderness survival.
 The children looked so comfortable spending hours digging mud and looking for worms, laughing and hopping around with their friends during a 3 hr forest walk class, spending time to do outdoor nature drawing and blowing lots of balloons to learn about air.

-Growing up in a country where space is limited and where lessons are mainly conducted in a classroom setting may deprive our children from the opportunity to explore and learn by themselves.
+Growing up in a country where space is limited and where lessons are mainly conducted in a classroom setting may deprive our children of the opportunity to explore and learn by themselves.
 I enjoy bringing Samuel outdoors.
-Seeing how his face lit up the moment the lift door opens to ground level brings me a lot of joy.
-I love how the environment and nature creates a sense of wonder in Samuel each time we bring him out to the park to chase after birds, to feed the ducks or fishes or to just explore the ants on the ground.
+Seeing how his face lit up the moment the lift door opens to a ground-level brings me a lot of joy.
+I love how the environment and nature create a sense of wonder in Samuel each time we bring him out to the park to chase after birds, to feed the ducks or fishes or to just explore the ants on the ground.